Edition 1.0

 za-aclsync can be used to propagate the ACL settings from the primary store to the archives.
 However, no user will ever get more right on a store or folder than the owner of the archive.
 So if the archive was attached without write permissions, no user will get write permissions on the archive.

-For every archived folder in an archived store za-aclsync will first determine the rights for the owner of the archive.
+za-aclsync will first determine the rights for the owner of the archive.
 Then it will get all the entries from the ACL of the current folder except those of the owner.
 Each right will be masked with the rights of the owner before being added to the ACL of the archive folder.

 users is a space separated list of users for which to synchronize the ACL settings.
 If no user is specified all users will be processed.